WXRIW/Lyricify-App/README.md

    **For Linux platforms:** We are endeavoring to operate Lyricify via Wine on the Linux platform, striving for consistent reproduction.
 You may procure the software package from [Lyricify on Wine repository](https://github.com/Lyricify/Lyricify-on-Wine).
    **For macOS platforms:** On Macs with M-series chips, it is recommended to use a Windows on ARM virtual machine to run the Lyricify ARM64 version for a better experience.</span>
 3. <span id="ref3_en">Lyricify Mobile can run on visionOS as Compatible iPadOS App.</span>
-4. <span id="ref4_en">Lyricify Lite has been planned to support apps connected to SMTC, such as Spotify, Apple Music, HyPlayer, etc.</span>
+4. <span id="ref4_en">Lyricify Lite has been planned to support apps connected to SMTC, such as Spotify, Apple Music, Foobar 2000, HyPlayer, LyricEase, QQ Music, Netease Cloud Music UWP, Kugou Music, Groove Music etc.</span>
 5. <span id="ref5_en">User guide documents are in Simplified Chinese, use a translator if you don't speak Chinese.</span>

 **Telegram Group / Telegram 群:**